-Welcome to the Trafalgar Peers Page!
+Welcome to the Trafalgar Peer Mentor Page!

 Here you can find pictures of the current Trafalgar Campus First Year Connections Peer Mentors and a little more info about them.
 Enjoy! 🙂

 I am going into my 2nd year of the Journalism program.
 I chose to become a Peer Mentor because as a part of this team, I have the opportunity to help students successfully transition into post-secondary life.
 My advice for students going into their first year is to not let your nerves get in the way of you trying new things.
 Remember, you are all starting a new chapter in your life.
 Make the most of your time here at Sheridan!